 It’s best to reflect on what you can do as a partner instead of focusing on what your partner can do.

-Get to the cause of all conflicts and issues
+6. Get to the root cause

 It’s about your relationship winning the battle against a breakup.
 You can sit down with your boyfriend or girlfriend and discuss or retrace your steps back to what event led to the present conflicts in the relationship.